AbsaOSS/cobrix/README.md

 ### Custom record header parsers (deprecated)

 Custom record header parsers are deprecated.
-Use custom record extractors instead.
-They are more flexible and easier to use.
+Use custom record extractors instead, as they are more flexible and easier to use.

-If your variable length file does not have RDW headers, but has fields that can be used for determining record lengths you can provide a custom record header parser that takes starting bytes of each record and returns record lengths.
-In order to do that you need to create a class inheriting `RecordHeaderParser` and `Serializable` traits and provide a fully qualified class name to the following option:
+If your variable-length file does not have RDW headers but has fields that can be used for determining record lengths, you can provide a custom record header parser that takes the starting bytes of each record and returns record lengths.
+To do that, you need to create a class inheriting `RecordHeaderParser` and `Serializable` traits and provide a fully qualified class name to the following option:
 ```
 .option("record_header_parser", "com.example.record.header.parser")
 ```

 ### RDDs
 Cobrix provides helper methods to convert `RDD[String]` or `RDD[Array[Byte]]` to `DataFrame` using a copybook.
-This can be used if you want to use a custom logic to split the input file into records as either ASCII strings or arrays of bytes, and then parse each record using a copybook.
+This can be used if you want to apply custom logic to split the input file into records as either ASCII strings or arrays of bytes, and then parse each record using a copybook.

 An example of `RDD[Array[Byte]]`:
 ```scala